synopsys-sig/synopsys-action/README.md

 # Synopsys GitHub Action - Coverity Cloud Deployment with Thin Client

-Please note that the Synopsys Action at this time supports only the Coverity cloud deployment model (Kubernetes-based) which uses a small footprint thin client to capture the source code, and then submit an analysis job that runs on the server.
-This removes the need for a large footprint (many GB) software installation in your GitHub Runner.
+At this time, Synopsys Security Scan only supports the Coverity thin client/cloud deployment model, which removes the need for a large footprint installation in your agent.

-**If you are using a regular (non-Kubernetes) deployment of Coverity** please see the [Coverity json-output-v7 Report Action](https://github.com/marketplace/actions/coverity-json-output-v7-report).

-On pushes, a full Coverity scan will be run and results committed to the Coverity Connect database.
-On pull requests, the scan will typically be incremental, and results will not be committed to the Coverity Connect database.

-Before you can run a pipeline using the Synopsys Action and Coverity, you must make sure the appropriate project and stream are set in your Coverity Connect server environment.
+Before running Coverity using the Synopsys Security Scan, ensure the appropriate `project` and `stream` are set in your Coverity Connect server environment.

 Synopsys Action available in the GitHub Marketplace is the recommended solution for integrating Coverity CNC into a GitHub workflow.
-The action will download the Synopsys Bridge CLI, execute a scan, and offers post-scan features such as break-the-build quality gates and PR comments.
+The action will download the Synopsys Bridge CLI, execute a scan, and offer post-scan features such as break-the-build quality gates and PR comments.

 Here's an example workflow for Coverity scan using the Synopsys Action: